Playing for Keeps: Keys to Running a Keeper League

 The Importance of Open Communication Among Keeper League Members

 Communication is pivotal in a keeper league.
 In a redraft league, knowing the draft date is important, but beyond that, other dates are usually common sense.
-A couple weeks into the season, even the most inattentive owners can pick up on waivers times and lineup deadlines.
+A couple of weeks into the season, even the most inattentive owners can pick up on waivers times and lineup deadlines.
 But in a keeper league, the commissioner must give people ample warning for key events, such as offseason trading dates and keeper designation deadlines.

 Owners should provide the commissioner sufficient means by which to contact them, including email addresses, group chat apps, social media, or even phone numbers.
 This list of contacts should be given out to everyone in the league, and any changes should be updated as soon as possible.
 This provides everyone in the league an opportunity to contact owners in various ways.
 Building relationships with your league mates can be one of the most rewarding experiences of having a keeper league.
 Furthermore, relationships can be crucial to finding trade partners.
 If your league is open to it, starting an email, chat, or text thread with all league members in one group can be an effective way to promote lively interaction, as well as disseminate important information.